metakirby5/.dots/README.md

 .dots
 =====

-All of my dotfile configs.
+All of my dotfiles, for Mac and Linux.

 ![Mac preview](http://i.imgur.com/0KnCv9l.png)